-Appeals are reviewed by an appeal committee and all decisions are final.
+An appeal committee reviews appeals and all decisions are final.
 Students will be notified in writing of appeal decision within 10 business days.
-Appeals may be submitted to the Financial Aid Office, mailed to PTI, faxed to 509.453.0458 or emailed to financialaid@perrytech.edu.
+Appeals may be submitted to the Financial Aid Office, mailed to PTI, faxed to 509.453.0458 or emailed to financial.aid@ perrytech.edu.

-An otherwise eligible student in a repeated quarter resulting from a successful appeal may receive financial aid for a maximum of one repeated term per FSA Regulations.
+An otherwise eligible student in a repeated quarter resulting from a successful appeal may receive financial aid for a maximum of one repeated term per FSA regulations.
 The student will also be on probation for one quarter followed by an academic plan for up to three quarters for pace of completion.
 If the student does not meet both the minimum 2.0 GPA SAP standards by the end of the repeated quarter, and be on pace for completion after three terms following the failed term, financial aid will be terminated.